IvoSt98/anime-one-piece-quiz/README.md

 ### Further Testing

-1. Extensive browser testing was conducted across Google Chrome, Internet Explorer,Opera, Microsoft Edge, and Safari.
+1. Extensive browser testing was conducted across:
-2. The website was evaluated across various devices, including desktops and iPhones, to ensure responsive design.
++ Google Chrome
++ Internet Explorer
++ Opera
++ Microsoft Edge
++ Safari.
+2. The website has been tested on the following devices:
++ IPhone 12 Pro
++ IPhone 14 Pro Max
++ IPad pro
++ Asus Zenbook Duo
 3. Feedback from friends and family members was sought to identify any bugs or user experience issues.

 + Lighthouse testing on dekstop screens: